BeemerJ/Moss-Essential-Software-Guide/README.md

     > _but all his homies where on whatsapp..._

   - [**WhatsApp**](https://play.google.com/store/apps/details?id=com.whatsapp)
-    > 'Coz you aren't getting any pussy on Signal.
+    > 'Coz you ain't getting no bitches on Signal.

   - [**Infinity**](https://f-droid.org/en/packages/ml.docilealligator.infinityforreddit/)
     > Reddit without the Reddit.
 No account needed.

   - [**Barinsta**](https://f-droid.org/en/packages/me.austinhuang.instagrabber/)
-    > Insta client that I'm sure made FB hate me.
+    > Instagram client that I'm sure made FB hate me.

   - [**Fritter**](https://f-droid.org/en/packages/com.jonjomckay.fritter/)
-    > Use this if you hate people but you also hate getting official apps.
+    > Twitter, Use this if you hate people but you also hate getting official apps.

 ## Media